 Set against that, reaching a specialist precious-metal buyer in person usually means heading to Manchester, around 20 to 23 miles away and a drive of roughly 45 minutes to an hour depending on traffic.
 For a shop relying on volunteers, taking that time out for a single valuation is hard to justify.

 Handling it online closes that gap.
 GoldPaid sends the prepaid Special Delivery label by email, the team packs and books in the parcel locally, and the valuation is done without anyone travelling.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Donations worth a closer look in Macclesfield